HyeontaeSung/hyeontaesung.github.io/_pages/about.md

 ---
 Hello,

-I am currently collaborating with the
+I am currently conducting research with the
 [Safe and Intelligent Autonomy Lab](https://smlbansal.github.io/sia-lab/) at Stanford University, guided by Professor